Simplicity Bias in Transformers and their Ability to Learn Sparse Boolean Functions: Sensitivity Experiments

 \subsection{Models learn functions of increasing sensitivity}

 In this section, we investigate the sensitivity of functions learned during the training process when Transformers and LSTMs are trained to fit datasets of Boolean strings with random labels.

-\textbf{Setup.} We create datasets of size $1k$ each by uniformly sampling bit strings of length $40$.
+\textbf{Setup.} We create datasets of size $1$k each by uniformly sampling bit strings of length $40$.
 The label for each input string is assigned randomly ($+1$ or $-1$ with probability $1/2$).
 All the weights of the models are initialized with Xavier normal initialization and the biases are initialized with zero vectors.
 We consider Transformers and LSTMs across various hyperparameter configurations with a similar number of parameters.
 We train the models until they reach zero training error and estimate the sensitivity of the models at every epoch.
 We conduct the experiments over $20$ different datasets with $100$ runs for Transformers and LSTMs each.

 \textbf{Sensitivity during training.} We find that both Transformers and LSTMs gradually learn functions of increasing sensitivity with Transformers converging to functions of much lower sensitivity than LSTMs (refer to Figure \ref{fig:intro}, top right).
-Note that, even if LSTMs converge on functions with higher sensitivity, it is still lower than the underlying labelling function which has sensitivity concentrated around $0.5$.
-We observe similar behavior when the models are trained on random sparse Boolean functions and sparse parities.
+We observe similar behavior when the models are trained on various sparse Boolean functions including sparse parities.
 Even though sensitivity is defined over Boolean functions, we explore a few natural extensions to estimate the sensitivity of models trained on real datasets such as sentiment classification.
-On two sentiment classification datasets, namely SST \citep{sst} and IMDB \citep{imdb}, we found similar observations where both Transformers and LSTMs seem to incrementally learn functions of increasing sensitivity.
+On two sentiment classification datasets, namely SST and IMDB, we found similar observations where both Transformers and LSTMs seem to incrementally learn functions of increasing sensitivity.
 See Appendix \ref{app:sensi_real} for more details.

 \textbf{Discussion.} Even if sequence models such as Transformers or LSTMs are capable of representing arbitrary functions, our results suggest that they prioritize learning simpler patterns first.
 These results echo prior observations that indicate feedforward-like neural networks trained with SGD learn functions of increasing complexity \citep{sgd_complexity, arpit_memorization_icml}. \citet{spectral-rahaman19a} find that ReLU neural networks learn functions of lower frequency modes first.
 Functions with lower average sensitivity also have a lower frequency and hence these observations are closely connected.
 More importantly, average sensitivity can be naturally extended to real data which allows us to empirically explore this for text data.